warp-build/warp/cli/NOTES.md

 Catching up with what's written and moving stuff around so I can keep going without losing it.

-The main thing that happens is `structopt` kicking in in `bin/main.rs`'s Zap struct, where we select a _goal_.
+The main thing that happens is `structopt` kicking in in `bin/main.rs`'s Warp struct, where we select a _goal_.
 A goal here can be to build something, test something, etc.